asharahmed/asharahmed/README.md

   </p>
 </p>
 <p>
- 🔭 I’m a developer and CS student at <a href="https://dal.ca">Dalhousie University</a> with research interests in the areas in cloud, cybersecurity and digital governance.

- 💬 I’m looking for mentorship on modern cloud-native development and frameworks
+ 🔭 I’m a developer, cyber security advisor, and public servant with prior service at various Canadian federal departments and agencies.

  📫 How to reach me: [email me](mailto:ashar@dal.ca)

  <p>